 A Withdrawal is requested in writing, addressed to the Dean and delivered to the Director of Student Affairs, who then provides it to the Dean.
 The Dean in turn makes the final determination on the Withdrawal request.

-The student must complete a Withdrawal Form and return the form and any designated CUSOM issued items to the Office of Student Affairs before the student will be considered Withdrawn in Good Standing.
+The student must complete and return a Withdrawal Form and any designated CUSOM issued items to the Office of Student Affairs before the student will be considered Withdrawn in Good Standing.

-The date for a Withdrawal is the date of the Dean's approval of the withdrawal request.
+The date for a Withdrawal is the date of the Dean's approval of the Withdrawal request.